awsdocs/amazon-s3-userguide/doc_source/enable-cloudtrail-logging-for-s3.md

 If you use the CloudTrail console or the Amazon S3 console to configure a trail to log data events for an S3 bucket, the Amazon S3 console shows that object\-level logging is enabled for the bucket\.

 **To disable CloudTrail data events logging for objects in an S3 bucket**

-+ To disable object\-level logging for the bucket, you must open the CloudTrail console and remove the bucket name from the trail's **Data events**\.
+1. Sign in to the AWS Management Console and open the CloudTrail console at [https://console\.aws\.amazon\.com/cloudtrail/](https://console.aws.amazon.com/cloudtrail/)\.

+1. In the left navigation pane, choose **Trails**\.

+1. Choose the name of the trail that you created to log events for your bucket\.

+1. On the details page for your trail, choose **Stop logging** in the upper\-right corner\.

+1. In the dialog box that appears, choose **Stop logging**\.

 For information about enabling object\-level logging when you create an S3 bucket, see [Creating a bucket](create-bucket-overview.md)\.